ROBERT D. JOHNSTON

 Associate Professor of History and Director of the Teaching of History Program

 curriculum vitae (pdf)

-Recipient of the department’s 2011 Shirley Bill Award for excellence in teaching, Johnston teaches courses in modern U.S. history and general historiography as well as on the teaching of history.
+Recipient of the department’s 2011 Shirley Bill Award for excellence in teaching, and the university’s Teaching Recognition Program award in 2007 and 2013, Johnston teaches courses in modern U.S. history and general historiography as well as on the teaching of history.
 As director of UIC’s Teaching of History program, Johnston works extensively with both pre-service as well as current teachers.
 He has served as the academic director for three U.S. Department of Education Teaching American History grants and has participated in more than twenty other TAH projects.
-He regularly presents professional development workshops at the Newberry Library, serves as a consultant for the new Social Science 2.0 initiative in the Chicago Public Schools, and is the UIC Chancellor’s representative on the board of the Chicago Metro History Education Center (History Fair).
-He is also author of The Making of America: The History of the United States from 1492 to the Present (National Geographic Society, 2002; second ed., 2011), a textbook for middle school and early high school students that received a School Library Journal Best Book of the Year award.
+He regularly presents professional development workshops at the Newberry Library, serves as a consultant for the Social Science 3.0 initiative in the Chicago Public Schools, and is the UIC Chancellor’s representative on the board of the Chicago Metro History Education Center (History Fair).
+He is also author of The Making of America: The History of the United States from 1492 to the Present (National Geographic Society, 2002; second ed., 2010), a textbook for middle school and early high school students that received a School Library Journal Best Book of the Year award.

 Johnston serves on the representative assembly for UIC’s new faculty union, UIC United Faculty.
 He lives with his wife Anne and sons Sandy and Isaac in Chicago’s West Rogers Park neighborhood, where he is on the board of the Warren Park Youth Baseball Little League and roots for the Cubs.